Chriesiwäg – The Cherry Blossom Trail Frick Switzerland

 4. Please take your rubbish with you.
 Rubbish left behind poses a great risk to wildlife as well as the farmers’ cows.
 The animals eat the garbage and get sick from it.

-Other cherry tree regions in the Jura Park include the Flösserweg from Mettau to Hottwil – which is definitely worth a trip!
+Other cherry tree regions in the Jura Park include the Flösserweg from Mettau to Hottwil – which is also worth a trip during the blossom season!

 How To Get There

 The Chriseswäg is located in Gipf-Oberfrick in the Jurapark Aargau and is easily accessible by both car and public transport.

 Train: Go to Frick, then continue via bus to Gipf-Oberfrick, Brücke and follow the Chriesiwäg signs.

 By car: Take exit 15 off the A3 towards Frick.
 See the Google map coordinates below.

 Click here for the Google Maps Coordinates to set you on the “Chriesiwäg”.